 Second, a well defined, and rigorously enforced Product Life Cycle (PLC) is an excellent tool to prevent such diversions of cost and schedule.
 A professional (and certified) project manager1 is crucial for any medium to large project (and more than one for enormous programs).
 At each checkpoint, the product manager needs to revisit the initial and the current working copy of the requirements.
 Keeping abreast of trends in the market place, and how customer needs evolve will refocus and allow small course corrections in the requirements.
 But:

 Third, if a major shift in the market happens.
-A disruptive event (like the iphone caught RIM flat footed) can justify a raison d’etre event in the life of a project.
-If it no longer has a market, you can change (often called pivot) course, or cancel the project if no viable path forward exists.
-Here is where the “sunk costs” fallacy will be weighing on senior leader’s monds.
+A disruptive event (like the iPhone caught RIM flat footed) can justify a raison d’etre event in the life of a project.
+If it no longer has a market, you can change (often called pivoting) course, or cancel the project if no viable path forward exists.
+Here is where the “sunk costs” fallacy will be weighing on senior leader’s minds.

 Fourth, As part of the PLC process, and the project manager’s duties, constant vigilence over the engineering team.
 Very often they will (internally) sneer at the requirements, appear to be working on them, but instead developing something that is their preference with the belief that they will look like heros when they drop it in management’s laps.
 This is most common in groups where the group GM or VP has an engineering background.
 For some reason, they reward such behavior.
 But nine times out of ten, these stealth projects flop badly.

 Every product manager at some point in their career will need to face up to the untimely euthanizing of a project.
 In retrospect it is always obvious that it is inevitable, but in the thick of the daily grind, it can be hard to recognize the symptoms.
 We need to take the reigns, and fight for what is right.